Last updated on .

 Next, we went to one of the highlights of the tour, the Egyptian Museum at Tahrir Square.
 This is where thousands upon thousands of Egyptian antiquities are on display for the public.
 It was here where my trip to Egypt came full circle – finally seeing treasures and mummies from all of the places I had visited on the tour.

 The museum itself is housed in a very fine pink building built in 1900.
 The gardens in front of the entrance are a pleasant place to walk around.
-Adult admission for foreigners is E£300 and photo passes for personal use are E£50 (as of August 2023).
+Adult admission for foreigners is E£450 and free for children under 6 (as of August 2023).
+Photos are allowed with cell phones only.

 Egyptian Museum in Cairo, Egypt